 Anytime you notice that your brakes simply are not working as they should, it could mean the time has come for their replacement.
 Be watchful and aware!

 While brake pads and rotors wear out eventually on any vehicle, the timing of their wear and replacement all vary based on contributing factors.
-Those include one’s driving habits, meaning how hard drivers push their brakes, how often they ride their brakes and how many abrupt stops they make, as well as environmental conditions.
+These include one’s driving habits, meaning how hard drivers push their brakes, how often they ride their brakes, and how many abrupt stops they make, as well as environmental conditions.
 Those conditions involve driving in mountainous areas with steep elevation changes that can wear brakes out quickly as well as city driving, with stop-and-go traffic that is harder on brakes.
-Other factors involve the differing compounds that make up brakes and contribute to brake pad hardness.
+Other factors involve the different compounds that makeup brakes and contribute to brake pad hardness.
 This means that hard compound brake pads last longer and soft compound brakes perform better at lower speeds, like in urban areas.
 Also, too much heat can melt pad compound onto the brake rotor and reduce brake performance over time if the driving becomes too extreme.

 Lastly, the materials that make up the brake rotor and brake pad also factor into the brakes’ longevity.
 For example, carbon-ceramic brakes last longer than standard metal brakes but need to be warmer than the alternative to be effective.
 Steel or metal brakes are more common than carbon-ceramic brakes and are found almost exclusively on high-performance sports cars, and suit a variety of driving conditions.